Using Dynamic Safety Margins as Control Barrier Functions: Introduction

 \section{Introduction}

-Control barrier functions (CBFs) have become a popular tool for deriving constrained control laws that are safe, easy to implement, and achieve good performance \cite{ames2016control, rauscher2016constrained, freire2023flatness, molnar2023safety}.
-Despite their success, the widespread use of CBFs is limited by the absence of a systematic method to synthesize them for general classes of systems given arbitrary state and input constraints.
+Control barrier functions (CBFs) have become a po\-pular tool for deriving optimization-based constrained control laws that are safe, easy to implement, and achieve good performance \cite{molnar2023safety, heshmati2024control, tayal2024control}.
+Despite their success, the widespread use of CBFs is limited by the absence of a systematic method to synthesize them for general classes of systems with arbitrary state and input constraints.